 This rounded shoulder posture can hinder your body’s ability to take deep breaths.
 If you notice your energy level dropping after a lot of screen use (or in general over the long run) it may mean your oxygen levels are being affected by your posture.

-Check out our following tips for alleviating your tech neck soreness.
+Check out the following tips and strengthening exercises for alleviating your tech neck soreness.
 FYI – Many of these tips will also help you prevent digital eye strain.

 Set Yourself up for Comfort

 As much as possible, try to set up your screen at eye level.
-If you binge-watch videos on your tablet, be sure to support the device to avoid extra strain on your arm and neck.
+If you watch videos on your cell phone or tablet, be sure to support the device to avoid extra strain on your arms or neck.

 Pay attention to your posture and set-up, remembering that looking down only puts more stress on your neck.
 Also, try sipping water throughout the day, since drinking small amounts regularly is better for you than drinking larger amounts infrequently.